Overcoming Anxiety: How To Handle Stress Naturally

 Most people, myself included, are completely irrational.

-Just look at the widespread belief in deities, the rate at which relationships fail, or the multiple financial bubbles and recessions we’ve had just within my lifetime.
+Just look at the widespread belief in deities, the rate at which relationships fail, or the multiple financial bubbles and recessions we’ve had within my lifetime alone.

 Our genes care more about survival than the truth.
 Our survival instinct is what keeps us alive.
 From that perspective, it’s better to have anxiety about something that’s untrue, than to lack anxiety about something that is true and could harm us.